zaufi/git-mbr/README.md

 ~ $ git clone github:repo repo/master
 ```

-So, the project's root resides in the `repo/master` directory after clone,
+So, the project's root resides in the `repo/master` directory after cloning,
-and to work with a branch, I do:
+and to work with a branch, I do the following:

 ```console
 repo/master$ git worktree add --checkout ../feature/cool-stuff feature/cool-stuff